Life After SAIC

 You have a 60-day grace period following the completion of your degree program or Optional Practical Training (OPT) to depart the United States.
 If you plan to start another degree program within five months, please contact International Affairs to process a transfer of your SEVIS record.

-As a graduate of the School of the Art Institute of Chicago (SAIC), we encourage you connect to with the alumni community to learn about upcoming events in your area and updates about what is happening at SAIC and the museum.
-More information can be found on the Alumni Page.
+As a graduate of the School of the Art Institute of Chicago (SAIC), we encourage you to connect with the alumni community to learn about upcoming events in your area and updates about what is happening at SAIC and the museum.

 Report OPT Employment